sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Toggler/README.md

-The toggler is an boolean input element and has no internal state.
+The `Toggler` is an boolean input element and has no internal state.
 It has to be managed from the outside, like shown in the following example:

 ```